kids encyclopedia robot

 Charitable work

 Bercow has supported a number of charities.
-He has been a Patron of the ME Association, Brain Tumour Research and a Patron of the Patchwork Foundation founded by Harris Bokhari.
+He has been a patron of the ME Association, Brain Tumour Research and a patron of the Patchwork Foundation, which promotes the positive integration of disadvantaged and minority communities into British democracy and civil society and which was founded by Harris Bokhari.
 He also spoken at a fundraising event for the mental health charity Jami.
 In 2018, Bercow supported a fundraiser for Children in Need.

 Speaker of the House of Commons